rune/rune/docs/blog/2024-09-04-release-notes-august.md

 * Fixed a crash that was happening when auto scrolling to the top on the friends tab if you're already there and have no friends.
 * Busted a small bug where the "friends" label occasionally wasn't showing on friend profiles 🐛
 * 🎤Fixed some voice chat start errors by fixing the feedback screen logic!
-* Updated our TikTok social link in the app so everyone can stay up to date on all things Dusk 🔗
+* Updated our TikTok social link in the app so everyone can stay up to date on all things Rune 🔗

 ## 💻 SDK Improvements